 30 Dec Top 10 Reasons a Second Photographer on Your Wedding Day is a Must

+Do you need a second photographer on your wedding day?
+Yes!
 We can all agree couples definitely need to hire a professional photographer for their wedding day, but more and more of our couples are seeking out two professional photographers to ensure every moment of the day is covered.
-As a husband and wife wedding photography team, we have compiled our top 10 reasons hiring two shooters is essential to knocking out all of your “must haves” on your photo list.
+As a husband and wife wedding photography team, we have compiled our top 10 reasons a second photographer on your wedding day is a must and is essential to knocking out all of your “must haves” on your photo list.

 1. The Bride & Groom Getting Ready Rooms are Far Away

 The bride’s prep location is at one end of the building and the groom is either at the other end or sometimes miles away.
 There are so many great emotions happening during prep that you do not want to miss.
 On the bride’s side, there are lots of help from all of the ladies in the family, grandmas peeking in, tears as mom zips the daughter’s dress, laughing with sisters, and of course, the groom delivering either a gift or heartfelt note.
 On the groom’s side, the guys are figuring out how to tie a bowtie, nephews are high fiving the groom, father and son helping each other look their best, and the groom opening up his note from his future love.

 Don’t forget, you will also want to get first looks of dad seeing his little girl all dressed up and mom seeing her son in the tux for the first time.
 Often, these moments are unpredictable and only allow us to capture since there are two of us shooting at two different locations.